GLOBAL MARKETS-Bond yields snap 4-day rising streak, offer respite to stocks | Business

 GLOBAL MARKETS-Bond yields snap 4-day rising streak, offer respite to stocks

-Those moves, driven by expectations of faster policy tightening by the Federal Reserve and other central banks have weighed on stock markets, pushing MSCI's global equity index down 7% this year, while the Nasdaq U.S. tech benchmark has lost more than 11%.
-Asian shares earlier on Thursday took their cues from Wall Street's selloff and fell to one-week lows while Japan's Nikkei index dropped 1.7%.
+Those moves, driven by expectations of faster policy tightening by the Federal Reserve and other central banks, have weighed on stock markets, pushing MSCI's global equity index down 7% this year, while the Nasdaq U.S. tech benchmark has lost more than 11%.
+Asian shares fell earlier on Thursday, taking their cues from Wall Street's selloff.

 - Country: